chetankoli1/codewitskApp/README.md

 ### How to Start , Register and Login Dateils In Application
 <img src = "src/images/first.png" >

-###### choose your self:
+###### Photo information :
 ```
-1. first Your phone are connected to internet your phone are not connect internet your are not able to enter this app.
+1. first Your phone are connected to internet your phone are not connect internet your are not able to enter
+this app.
-2. your are already registrated the application you can login this app anther Your are not register your can register first.
+2. your are already registrated the application you can login this app anther Your are not register your can
+register first.
 3. you can enter first time this app your can regitration first
 4. you can skip the every step you can enter main screen but your are not able to handle for all services.